LIS501/syllabi/md/Asgt3.md

        with a classmate or colleague outside class.

 2. **Due A3ADUE Two page extended abstract**, to the Moodle drop box *Assignment 3 abstract & bibliography*
-     - Develop the two paragraph summary of your research question into a two page extended abstract.
+     - Develop your outline into a two page extended abstract.
 Focus on describing and justifying the methods for investigating your research question.
 The extended abstract is a proposal.
 It should include a statement of your research problem, a description of